 Food & Beverage Processing

+The Canadian organic food and beverage market was valued at $4.4 billion in 2017, with $2.5 billion representing processed organic food products sold at Canadian retail (Canada Organic Trade Association).
 Most organic food processing businesses in Canada are based in Ontario, Quebec and British Columbia, and in particular multi-ingredient food processing.
 In Ontario, beverage processing makes up the largest number of processors, followed by grains, snacks, dairy, and fruits and vegetables.
-Ontario leads the country with the most organic dairy, beverage, grain and ingredients processors. $4.4 B Canadian organic food and beverage market (2017) $2.5 B Value of processed organic food products sold at Canadian retail (includes imports) (2017) 528 Organic food processors in Ontario (2018) 52% Growth in organic food processors in Ontario (2013-2018)
+Ontario leads the country with the most organic dairy, beverage, grain and ingredients processors.
+This report presents data highlights about the Ontario organic processing industry.

 Fruits & Vegetables